 - Several of the diseases that have to affect humans can also affect these gorillas for example respiratory diseases and parasite worms.

-These great apes are herbivores and they spend a great deal amount of their time following a strict vegetarian diet which typically consists of large quantities of flowers, leaves, fruit, and bamboo roots, shoots vines, shrub.
-The adults can consume up to 75 pounds each day and due to the fact that gorillas receive a large quantity of water from its diet, they rarely take water.
+These great apes are herbivores and they spend a great deal amount of their time following a strict vegetarian diet which typically consists of large quantities of flowers, leaves, fruit, and bamboo roots, shoots vines, shrubs.
+The adults can consume up to 75 pounds each day and due to the fact that gorillas receive a large quantity of water from their diet, they rarely take water.